This article explains how to set up Touché or Touché SE to work within Ableton Live 9 and higher.

 Controlling other functions with the Touché Mapping Utility

 You don't want to be limited to control only VST instruments loaded inside Lié with your Touché (SE)?
-If you want to comfortably map any parameter that is available for Live's MIDI Learn functionality to a dimension on Touché (SE), please use the Max4Live device available as a free download in your Expressive E customer account.
+If you want to comfortably map any parameter that is available for Live's MIDI Learn functionality to a dimension on Touché (SE), please use the Max4Live device available as a free download here.
 In order for it to work, please

 You could also bend the curve with the slider below each slot, draw a custom sensitivity curve by clicking inside a slot, and set min/max values.